*We may earn a commission for purchases made using our links. Please see our disclosure to learn more.

 They are perhaps the most highly valued mushroom by chefs and gourmets; according to French texts circa the 1700s, the French gastronome Jean Anthelme Brillat-Savarin was the first culinary expert to call truffles as “the diamond of the kitchen”.
 Today, they are a popular delicacy in French, Spanish, Italian, Croatian, and Middle Eastern cuisine.

-Where To Find Black Truffle Mushrooms
+Where To Find Black Truffles And When

 Black truffles are usually spotted just beneath the roots of oak, birch, fir, and hazelnut trees in moist soil conditions.
-They are also available almost all year round except Winter.

 How To Identify Them